timothyhahn/jeeveshikedthepct/src/routes/chapters/08-chapter-8.md

 In Quincy, I was briefly reunited with Yeezus, who helped me bring my groceries back to my hotel.
 I rested an extra day, and on my way out I saw Cooking Mama.
-He had temporarily been joined by his girlfriend and Magma had temporarily been joined by her father, so they weren't hiking together at the moment, but planned to reunite later down the trail..
+He had temporarily been joined by his girlfriend and Magma had temporarily been joined by her father, so they weren't hiking together at the moment, but planned to reunite later down the trail.

 ![Endless scree](https://cdn.jeeveshikedthepct.com/images/0c01523e-594f-46ce-fcb8-8441876c7f00.jpeg)